A simple connection from loss flatness to compressed neural representations: Discussion: connection to generalization

 \section{Discussion: connection to generalization}

-So far we have avoided remarking on implications of our results for relationship between generalization and sharpness or compression because generalization is {not} the main focus of our work.
+So far we have avoided remarking on implications of our results for the relationship between generalization and sharpness or compression because generalization is \textit{not} the main focus of our work.
 However, our work may have implications for future research on this relationship, and we briefly discuss this here.
+Our theoretical results establish that sharpness directly controls compression of neural representations—specifically, how robust intermediate representations are to input perturbations.
+By "robustness of representations," we mean that small changes to the input produce proportionally small changes in the network's internal feature representations (quantified by low LVR and MLS).
+This compression property is desirable in adversarial settings where we want representations to remain stable under input perturbations.

-While robustness as an example of compression is desirable in adversarial settings, it does not always imply better generalization. \citet{ma_linear_2021} gave a generalization bound based on adversarial robustness, but the theorem is based on the assumption that most test data are close to the training data, which requires huge amount of training data to cover the test data.
-On the contrary, our correlation analysis in \Cref{subsec:corr} shows that sharpness consistently has a higher correlation with compression metrics than the generalization gap.
-Thus, our work offers a possible resolution to the contradictory results on the relationship between sharpness and generalization: Sharpness alone is only directly responsible for the robustness of representations, and only together with other conditions or implicit biases does sharpness lead to superior generalization.
+However, representation robustness alone does not guarantee better generalization. \citet{ma_linear_2021} gave a generalization bound based on adversarial robustness, but the theorem requires that most test data lie close to the training data, which demands extensive training coverage.
+In contrast, our correlation analysis in \Cref{subsec:corr} shows that sharpness consistently has a higher correlation with compression metrics than with the generalization gap.
+Additional experiments in \Cref{app:addexp} show that lower sharpness does not always imply better test accuracy.

-This characterization of sharpness using compression provides a possible explanation for why (reparametrization-invariant) sharpness sometimes fails to account for the generalization behavior of the network \citep{wen2023sharpness, andriushchenko2023modern}: Compression of network output is not always desired for generalization.
-For example, it is observed in our \Cref{fig:cifar_batch20}, \citet{cohen_separability_2020} and \citet{wu2022alignment} that the learning rate is negatively correlated with sharpness, hence the compression metrics, but \citet{Wortsman_2022_CVPR} shows that a large learning rate can severely hurt OOD generalization performance.
-More intuitively, consider a scenario where one provides a large language model (LLM) with a long text sequence and instructs it to find a specific piece of information, often called the "needle in a haystack" test.
-Even a slight alteration in the instructions (a tiny portion of the input) given to the model should lead to a notable difference in its output, depending on the desired information.
-Therefore, compression of network output is not a desirable property in this case.
+This phenomenon is also observed in applied machine learning literature.
+For example, it is well-established that large learning rates lead to lower sharpness (flatter minima), a relationship we also observe in our \Cref{fig:cifar_batch20} and consistent with \citet{cohen_separability_2020} and \citet{wu2022alignment}.
+If low sharpness directly implied better generalization, we would expect large learning rates to improve out-of-distribution (OOD) performance.
+However, \citet{Wortsman_2022_CVPR} demonstrates the opposite: large learning rates can severely hurt OOD generalization.
+This shows that low sharpness alone—and the compressed representations it produces—does not guarantee superior generalization.